IACS-CS/web-design-instructions/portfolio-project/instructions.md

 [Next: How-To's](./how-tos.md)

+Before you jump in, I'd recommend looking at some [model portfolios](./models.md) for inspiration.

-Your first step should be writing a TODO list in the file `TODO.md`.
+Your next step should be writing a TODO list in the file `TODO.md`.
 That list will contain your design objectives, document your progress, and help you track what you need to do each day.

 ## Elements
 Elements you will want to spend time on include: